-The Spirit of Haiti is now importing three distinct bottlings from three very different local distillers, selected after sampling hundreds of clairins throughout the country.
-In each case, what you find in the bottle is what the distiller has been making for the community for years, and each bottle is emblazoned with the distiller’s name.
+The Spirit of Haiti, which is owned by La Maison & Velier, is now importing three bottlings (as well as an exclusive blend) from three very different local distillers, selected after sampling hundreds of clairins throughout the country.
+In each case, what you find in the bottle is what the distiller has been making for the community for years, and every bottle is emblazoned with the distiller’s name.

 Faubert Casimir, Michel Sajous and Fritz Vaval are the first local distillers to make their work available.
-“The difference between the three clairins is the difference between three producers from three villages in three different terroirs,” says Perry.
+“The difference between the three clairins is the difference between three producers from three villages in three different terroirs,” says Kate Perry, the U.S. market manager for The Spirit of Haiti.
 They include the type of sugar cane used in each region and the wild yeast found there.
-Of course, she also emphasizes the importance of the distiller’s creativity—or as she calls it, “the terroir of the producer’s mind.”
+Of course, she also emphasizes the importance of the distiller’s creativity or, as she calls it, “the terroir of the producer’s mind.”